forem/forem/README.md

 Open sourcing the core codebase will involve just working it to the point where it makes sense.
 Before then, we will extract some parts as Ruby gems (the site is a Rails app)

+The first extraction will likely revolve around our markdown renderer.
+We want to build some custom features into our markdown editor, but it's a work in progress.
+The placeholder repo for that project is [Super Markdown](https://github.com/thepracticaldev/super-markdown).

 Ask about any of this, or suggest anything.
 We're really excited about opening this all up.